Stonesfield: The Chequers

 The Chequers is another pub in the village that is now a private residence.
 It was on the south of Laughton's Hill and was allegedly a popular pub with entertainers travelling through Stonesfield.
 The Chequers was open from 1753 until 1847.

-The Malster and Shovel
+The Maltster and Shovel

-The Malster & Shovel, on High Street, was open from 1831 to 1939 and is now also a private residence.
+The Maltster & Shovel, on High Street, was open from 1831 to 1939 and is now also a private residence.

 The Marlborough Arms

 A public house which now forms part of Prospect Villa, The Marlborough Arms, opened on the Woodstock Road in 1838 and served customers until 1875.

 The Rose and Crown

-The Rose & Crown also previously stood on the High Street; however, it was demolished in 1958 to make way for a new school playground and, 34 years later, five low cost houses were erected there.
+The Rose & Crown also previously stood on the High Street; however, it was demolished in 1958 to make way for a new school playground and, 34 years later, five low-cost houses were built there.

 The Swan Inn

 The Swan Inn is thought to have been up the Tewer and served from around 1865 until 1877, although evidence is limited especially compared to the other Stonesfield pubs.